oreopie/hydro-interpretive-dl/README.md

 - [Quick Start](#quick-start)

 ### Overview

-The code demonstrates the implementation of using expected gradients and additive decomposition methods to interpret LSTM-based hydrological models, as proposed in the paper "***Uncovering flooding mechanisms across the contiguous United States through interpretive deep learning on representative catchments***" (submitted to a journal)
+The code demonstrates how to interpret LSTM-based hydrological models through the use of expected gradients and additive decomposition methods, as developed in our paper "***Uncovering flooding mechanisms across the contiguous United States through interpretive deep learning on representative catchments***" (submitted to a journal).

-**Note: some codes will be released once the paper is accepted.**
+**Note: some codes will be made available upon the acceptance of the paper.**

 Please refer to the file [LICENSE](/LICENSE) for the license governing this code.

-If you have any questions or suggestions with the code or find a bug, please let us know.
-You are welcome to [raise an issue here](https://github.com/oreopie/hydro-interpretive-dl/issues) or contact Shijie Jiang at *jiangsj(at)mail.sustech.edu.cn*
+Kindly contact us with any questions or ideas you have concerning the code, or if you discover a bug.
+You may [raise an issue here](https://github.com/oreopie/hydro-interpretive-dl/issues) here or contact Shijie Jiang through email at *jiangsj(at)mail.sustech.edu.cn*

 ------